aspose-total/Aspose.Total-Products/total/en/net/conversion/xps-to-sxc/_index.md

 {{< blocks/products/pf/feature-page-header h1="C# API to Render XPS to SXC" h2="Export XPS File to SXC via C# without using Microsoft<sup>&reg;</sup> Excel or Adobe<sup>&reg;</sup> Acrobat Reader" >}}

 {{% blocks/products/pf/feature-page-summary %}}

-Using [Aspose.Total for .NET](https://products.aspose.com/total/net/) you can easily convert XPS file to SXC within any .NET, C#, ASP.NET and VB.NET applications.
-Firstly, by using [Aspose.PDF for .NET](https://products.aspose.com/pdf/net/), you can export XPS to XLSX.
-After that, by using [Aspose.Cells for .NET](https://products.aspose.com/cells/net/) Spreadsheet Programming API, you can convert XLSX to SXC.
+Aspose.Total for .NET is a comprehensive suite of components that enables developers to easily convert XPS files to SXC within any .NET, C#, ASP.NET and VB.NET applications.
+This suite of components provides a powerful and reliable solution for developers who need to quickly and accurately convert XPS to SXC.

+The process of converting XPS to SXC involves two steps.
+Firstly, Aspose.PDF for .NET is used to export XPS to XLSX.
+This component provides a comprehensive set of features for working with PDF documents, including the ability to export XPS to XLSX.
+Secondly, Aspose.Cells for .NET is used to convert XLSX to SXC.
+This component provides a powerful and reliable Spreadsheet Programming API that enables developers to quickly and accurately convert XLSX to SXC.

+Aspose.Total for .NET is a great choice for developers who need to quickly and accurately convert XPS to SXC.
+This suite of components provides a comprehensive set of features for working with PDF documents, as well as a powerful and reliable Spreadsheet Programming API for converting XLSX to SXC.
+With Aspose.Total for .NET, developers can easily and quickly convert XPS to SXC within any .NET, C#, ASP.NET and VB.NET applications.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}